-Powerfil[®]
+Powerfil®

-The GHS catcher has an oscillating grass delivery spout (POWERFIL[®]) which is designed to spread grass clippings throughout the interior of the grass catcher (even when mowing wet, heavy grass).
+The GHS catcher has an oscillating grass delivery spout (POWERFIL®) which is designed to spread grass clippings throughout the interior of the grass catcher (even when mowing wet, heavy grass).
 The oscillating action may be checked by turning the ignition switch to the ON (RUN) position and moving the blade clutch to the ENGAGED position.
 The spout should oscillate approximately 35 cycles per minute.

-NOTE: If the grass spout fails to oscillate, the clutch switch should be checked for function (the switch closure is adjustable).
+NOTE: If the grass spout fails to oscillate, the clutch switch should be checked for function.